Integers

 Operations

-All runtime calculations with numbers are done at 257-bits, so overflows are quite rare.
+All runtime calculations with numbers are performed at 257 bits, so overflows are quite rare.
 Nevertheless, if any math operation overflows, an exception will be thrown, and the transaction will fail.
 You could say that Tact’s math is safe by default.

-Note, that there is no problem with mixing variables of different state sizes in the same calculation.
-At runtime they are all the same type no matter what — -bit signed, so overflows won’t happen then.
+Note that there is no problem with mixing variables of different state sizes in the same calculation.
+At runtime, they are all the same type no matter what — 257-bit signed integers, so overflows won’t occur at this stage.

 However, this can still lead to errors in the compute phase of the transaction.
 Consider the following example:

-contract ComputeErrorsOhNo with Deployable { oneByte: Int as uint8; // persistent state variable, max value is 255
+contract ComputeErrorsOhNo { oneByte: Int as uint8; // persistent state variable, max value is 255

 init() { self.oneByte = 255; // initial value is 255, everything fits }